AmirMotefaker/Books-Should-Read/README.md

 # Books

-# Best books which should read every programmer
+# Best books which should read every program

 1- Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin